-- Did the health-care provider assess if Sarah had a history of mania? - What questions could they have used to explore whether she had experienced any of these symptoms? - Did the health-care provider assess if Sarah had experienced a major loss in the past six months?
+- Did the health-care provider assess if Sarah had a history of mania? - · What questions could they have used to explore whether she had experienced any of these symptoms? - Did the health-care provider assess if Sarah had experienced a major loss in the past six months?
 If so what questions could have been asked?

-assessment of Sarah that they saw in the video and ask the questions on the slide.
+Bring the group's focus back to the assessment of Sarah that they saw in the video and ask the questions on the slide.